 Another valued Government job is that of an Assistant Station Master (ASM) in the Indian Railways.
 To get an RRB Govt job, you have to complete the Indian Railway Recruitment Boards Non-Technical Popular Categories Exam (RRB NTPC Exams).

 RRB NTPC Exam Date 2020

-According to the latest notification for the upcoming competitive exams, RRB NTPC recruitment exam will be held from December 28 to end of March 2021, while RRB Level-1 exam (for track maintainers, pointsman and various Level-1 posts) will be conducted between April first week and June 2021.
+According to the latest notification for the upcoming competitive exams, the RRB NTPC recruitment exam will be held from December 28 to the end of March 2021, while the RRB Level-1 exam (for track maintainers, pointsman and various Level-1 posts) will be conducted between April first week and June 2021.

 RRB recruitment is a highly competitive annual process with different age limit eligibility conditions.
 The RRB railway job exam age-limit eligibility is as follows:

 - 18 years of age to appear for any of the RRB exams